Skip to main content

 In addition to meeting the general requirements for graduate admissions and submitting the online application, applicants to the master’s in counseling program have the following additional requirements which will be directed by the admissions representative:

-• Successful completion of a writing assessment, demonstrating proficient computer, reading and writing skills.
+• Successful completion of a writing essay, demonstrating proficient computer, reading and writing skills.

 • Submission of two recommendation forms.
 (These are forms that will be provided, not letters from references.)